How to Vote

 Proxy voting means having someone to vote on your behalf.
 This can either be in person at your usual Polling Station or by post.

-Anyone can be your proxy as long as they are eligible to vote in UK elections and they are willing to vote on your behalf.
+Anyone can be your proxy if they are eligible to vote in UK elections and they are willing to vote on your behalf.

 Back to top